Tax Changes for 2024-2025: What Tax Pros Need to Know

 Married filing separately $14,600 $15,000

-The 1099-K reporting requirements will change in 2024 for clients who receive payments via third-party networks like PayPal or Venmo.
-The IRS is lowering the threshold for tax year 2024, which means that all clients who earn more than $5,000 in gross payments with any number of transactions will receive 1099-Ks.
+The 1099-K reporting requirements changed in 2024 for clients who received payments via third-party networks like PayPal or Venmo.
+The IRS lowered the threshold for tax year 2024, which means that all clients who earned more than $5,000 in gross payments with any number of transactions would have received 1099-Ks.

 Form 1099-K rules 2024 2023